virada-k/retail-sales-behavior-analysis-instacart/README.md

 ## <h2 id="project-roadmap">🗺️ 2.
 Project Roadmap</h2>

-**1. Data Sourcing:** Select this dataset from the "Instacart Online Grocery Basket Analysis" on Kaggle.
+**1. Data Sourcing:** Sourced data from the "Instacart Online Grocery Basket Analysis" on Kaggle.

 **2. Data Modeling & Schema Design (dbdiagram.io):** Designed an ER Diagram to establish a clear architectural overview of the relational database.